peter-u-diehl/stdp-mnist/readme.txt

+This is the code for the paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" available at http://journal.frontiersin.org/article/10.3389/fncom.2015.00099/abstract#

 To run the simulations you also need to download the MNIST dataset from http://yann.lecun.com/exdb/mnist/ and install the brian simulator (the easiest way is to run the following command from a shell "easy_install brian", otherwise see http://briansimulator.org/docs/installation.html).

 Testing with pretrained weights: